 Organizations with a staff member who is (or has been in the past 12 months) actively involved as a member of the ACS Certification Committee may apply to become an ACS CCP Authorized Education Center or ACS CCP Authorized Corporate Trainer without having an ACS CCP on its education staff.
 Organizations are exempt from the requirement to have an ACS CCP on staff so long as the staff member who is actively involved in the ACS Certification Committee continues to remain so.
 If/when the staff member in question leaves the committee, the organization has a window of three years in which to hire an ACS CCP as part of its education staff, or to have a member of its education staff obtain the ACS CCP designation.
 If this is not accomplished within three years, authorization will be revoked.
 There is no exemption for individuals applying to become an ACS CCP Authorized Educator; this exemption is only available to organizations.

 Authorization is valid for 3 years but requires annual renewal.
 A fee of $1,500 for ACS members and $2,500 for non-members must be paid to ACS on an annual basis in order to maintain authorized status.
-Beginning in 2014, this annual fee will be invoiced on a calendar year basis, valid January 1 to December 31.
+This annual fee will be invoiced on a calendar year basis, valid January 1 to December 31.

 ACS will not endorse any one authorized educator over another.
 All programs offered by ACS CCP Authorized Educators will be reviewed by ACS staff on a regular basis to ensure that the curriculum accurately teaches to one or more of the ACS Body of Knowledge domains.